At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

 That fall, she came out to her teammates but remained on the men’s team as she transitioned, she said during an appearance on a SwimSwam podcast last month.

-“It was a very awkward experience, being a woman competing in a men’s meet,” she said.
+“It was a very awkward experience of basically being a woman competing in a men’s meet,” she said.

 In summer 2020, Thomas began submitting medical paperwork and doctors’ notes to the NCAA, which cleared her to compete as a woman.
 After the coronavirus pandemic wiped out the 2020-21 swim season, Thomas returned to Penn last fall as a member of the women’s team.